 The Cotswolds is quite a small area in the heart of the South of England, and have become really popular among those travelling in the UK.
 If you’re coming by car, we recommend choosing somewhere as a base and taking day trips to all the towns mentioned.
 It’s a surprisingly diverse destination, so they all showcase completely different sides of the region.

-No trip to the Cotswolds is complete without a visit to Cirencester.
+Cirencester: No road trip in the Cotswolds is complete without a visit to Cirencester.
 This town dates back to the Roman era (as do most towns that end in -cester), and this influence can still be seen today.
 For this reason, we recommend visiting Cirencester, even if you choose to stay elsewhere.